Oxford school shooting suspect Ethan Crumbley heading to trial, bond to be revisited

 In a brief court appearance from the Oakland County Jail, 15-year-old Ethan Crumbley said he understood his rights and agreed to head straight to trial rather than have a preliminary exam -- when prosecutors must show that there was probable cause that a crime was committed, and that there was probable cause that Ethan Crumbley committed that crime.

 Rather than go through that process, the high school sophomore agreed to be bound over for trial in Oakland County Circuit Court where he will be tried on terrorism and first-degree murder charges in the Nov.
-30 shooting that left four students dead and seven others, including a teacher, injured.
+30 shooting that left four students dead and seven others injured, including a teacher.
 If convicted he faces life in prison.
 Crumbley is being charged as an adult.

 While he is currently jailed with no bond, the issue of bond will be revisited in the next two weeks in circuit court.